abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 - `write_db` and `read_db` is done before running STA tool, this creates a database file using LEF file and resulting DEF file of the last stage.
 - Multi-corner STA must read both min library (for hold analysis) and max library (for setup analysis) unlike in single corner STA where only the typical library is read.
 - SDC file used is the same for single and multi-corner.
 - Since this is post-CTS STA, `set_propagated_clock` is used. `set_propagated_clock` propagates clock latency throughout a clock network, resulting in more accurate skew and timing results throughout the clock network.
-This is done postlayout, after final clock tree generation, unlike in prelayout where ideal clock is used thus no clock latency.\
+This is done postlayout, after final clock tree generation, unlike in prelayout where ideal clock is used thus no clock latency.

+Also instead of manually running these commands, we can just simply do source `/openlane/scripts/openroad/sta_multi_corner.tcl` inside OpenROAD which runs the readily-made tcl script of OpenROAD commmands for running multi-corner STA.
+The result might be slightly different from the result above since the settings for `sta_multi_corner.tcl` is much more comprehensive.

 ![image](https://user-images.githubusercontent.com/120498080/215362781-e4fd7af0-7e32-4d49-8c74-2da4025aa7c0.png)
 ![image](https://user-images.githubusercontent.com/120498080/215362695-17179941-5dd1-43a9-bc88-1a35936ea1a3.png)